98-Anas/UAV_VTOL-Eagle-V1.0/README.md

 12. SIK Telemetry Radio V3

 ### Very Important NOTE: This system is not completed yet as it is still under testing and development.
-### Special Thanks to: George and Andrew for their work as contributors in creating this system.
+### Special Thanks to: George and krolus for their work as contributors in creating this system.

 ## Simple hover test on gazebo simulator (ROS 1 - Ubuntu 20.04)
 https://github.com/user-attachments/assets/f97c25e1-082e-4965-86a0-d50519fdec1b